 Scholarships are available through the College of Education.
 Applications are available through University Scholarship Services in November and are due January 31st of the following year for the upcoming academic term.
-Awards range in dollar amounts with the average about \$2000.
+Awards range in dollar amounts with a range of about \$500-2000.
 For more information, contact the College of Education Scholarship Coordinator (509-335-7843) or visit the website: https://education.wsu.edu/students/scholarships/.